What is the History of Hepatitis B Vaccine Use in America?

 Recommendations for vaccination are made by federal health officials at the CDC, but legal requirements for admission to daycare and schools are made by health officials in health departments in each individual state.
 When federal health officials set the goal of achieving a 100 percent vaccination rate in the U.S. with new vaccines developed by drug companies and licensed by the FDA, they must persuade states to turn federal vaccine policies into state law.

-By the end of 1997, 35 states had regulations on the books requiring children to get three doses of hepatitis B vaccine,25 yet only 15 states had passed laws requiring prenatal screening of pregnant mothers for hepatitis B infection.
-As of 2016, 47 states and Washington, D.C. required three doses of hepatitis B vaccine for school and/or daycare entry,26 while only 27 states required prenatal screening of pregnant mothers for hepatitis B infection.27
+By the end of 1997, 35 states had regulations on the books requiring children to get three doses of hepatitis B vaccine,26 yet only 15 states had passed laws requiring prenatal screening of pregnant mothers for hepatitis B infection.
+As of 2016, 47 states and Washington, D.C. required three doses of hepatitis B vaccine for school and/or daycare entry,27 while only 27 states required prenatal screening of pregnant mothers for hepatitis B infection.28

-In August 2015, the CDC published its annual vaccine report on vaccination rates of infants, children and adults and reported that 72.4 percent of all newborns receive their first dose of hepatitis B within the first three days of life, and 91.6 percent of all children receive all three doses of the vaccine before the age of 36 months.28 The CDC also reported 91.4 percent of adolescents ages 13-17 as having received all three doses of hepatitis B.29
+In August 2015, the CDC published its annual vaccine report on vaccination rates of infants, children and adults and reported that 72.4 percent of all newborns receive their first dose of hepatitis B within the first three days of life, and meeting Healthy People 2020 goals with 91.6 percent of all children receive all three doses of the vaccine before the age of 36 months.29 The CDC also reported 91.4 percent of adolescents ages 13-17 as having received all three doses of hepatitis B.30

-While vaccination rates for infants, children and adolescents is estimated at over 91 percent, in 2013, only 25 percent of adults had received all three doses of the hepatitis B vaccine.
-Adults aged 19 to 49, considered to be most at risk for developing hepatitis B, have a vaccination rate of 32.6 percent.30
+While vaccination rates for infants, children and adolescents is estimated at over 91 percent, in 2013, just over 24 percent of adults had received all three doses of the hepatitis B vaccine.
+Adults aged 19 to 49, considered to be most at risk for developing hepatitis B, have a vaccination rate of 32 percent.31

-In 2015, of the 2,311 acute hepatitis B cases containing information about death, 20 deaths were reported there were at total of 2,953 reported cases of acute hepatitis B and 13 reported.31
+In 2015, of the 2,311acute hepatitis B cases containing information about death, 20 deaths were reported.32

 « Return to Vaccines & Diseases Table of Contents